๐Ÿ”’Network Security and Forensics

 Why This Matters

-Firewalls aren't just digital gatekeepers—they're the foundation of network defense and a goldmine for forensic investigators.
-When you're tested on network security, you're being evaluated on your understanding of how different firewall architectures inspect traffic, where they sit in the network stack, and what types of threats each technology is designed to counter.
-The exam loves to probe whether you understand why a WAF catches what a stateful firewall misses, or when a UTM makes sense versus deploying specialized solutions.
+Firewalls are the foundation of network defense and a key source of evidence for forensic investigators.
+When you're tested on network security, you need to understand how different firewall architectures inspect traffic, where they sit in the network stack, and what types of threats each technology is designed to counter.
+You should know why a WAF catches what a stateful firewall misses, or when a UTM makes sense versus deploying specialized solutions.

 Packet-Level Filtering Technologies

-These technologies make decisions based on packet headers and connection states—the fundamental building blocks of network traffic control.
+These technologies make decisions based on packet headers and connection states.
 They operate primarily at Layers 3-4 of the OSI model, examining IP addresses, ports, and protocol flags.
+Think of them as the first checkpoint traffic has to pass through.

 Stateful Inspection Firewalls